Noise-resistant optimal spin squeezing via quantum control

 where $\chi=|\Omega|^2|g |^2/\delta\Delta ^2$ and $\delta=\omega _1-\omega _0 -\omega _{ab}$, and nonunitary part described by the Linbladian

 where, from a microscopical derivation of the model, the most relevant contribution to the relaxation rate is $\tilde{\gamma}= \chi (t)\gamma\delta/|g^2|$.

 \emph{Experimental implications} --- As discussed above, the Hamiltonian Eq.~(\ref{ham_SM:eq}) is relevant e.g. for the experiment of Ref.~\cite{Leroux_PRL10}.
 Here, squeezing of the collective spin of atoms in a cavity is used to improve the measurement precision of an atomic clock.
-With a realistic estimate of the parameters \cite{Leroux_PRL10} we have $\Delta = 780$ nm $\sim 3\cdot 10^{14}$ Hz, $\delta \sim 2\pi\cdot 3$ GHz, $\gamma \sim 2\pi \cdot 5$ MHz, $g \sim 2\pi \cdot 0.4$ MHz, $\kappa \sim 2\pi \cdot 1$ MHz.
+With a realistic estimate of the parameters \cite{Leroux_PRL10} we have $\Delta = 780$ nm $\sim 3\cdot 10^{14}$~Hz, $\delta \sim 2\pi\cdot 3$~GHz, $\gamma \sim 2\pi \cdot 5$~MHz, $g \sim 2\pi \cdot 0.4$~MHz, $\kappa \sim 2\pi \cdot 1$~MHz.
 The dominant part for the relaxation is thus proportional to the intensity of driving field $\chi $ with a proportionality constant given by $ \gamma\delta/|g|^2\sim 10^5$.
 Our estimate of relaxation rate can be also expressed in terms of cooperativity $\eta =g^2/(\gamma\kappa)$, leading to $\tilde{\gamma}=\chi (t)\delta/(2\kappa\eta)$, where $\kappa$ is the decay rate of the cavity.
-In Fig.~\ref{coop_maseq_sqx_vs_int_N30:fig} the squeezing parameter is shown as a function of $\eta$, for a system of size $N=30$.
-As clearly shown in the picture, the optimized dynamics requires a cooperativity two orders of magnitude smaller than the one required by the (linear) adiabatic dynamics to reach the same level of squeezing.
+In Fig.~\ref{coop_maseq_sqx_vs_int_N30:fig} the squeezing parameter is shown as a function of the collective cooperativity $N\eta$, for a system of size $N=30$.
+We compare optimized results directly obtained for different values of the cooperativity with values achieved with the one-axis twisting protocol which is known to be robust with respect to noise.
+We found that for values higher than $N\eta=10^4$ we can achieve better results for the squeezing parameter improving further as the value of the cooperativity gets increased, a behavior we observe also in simulations with different $N$.\\ Additionally, we compared the results of the optimized pulses with the adiabatic protocol of S{\o}rensen and M{\o}lmer \cite{Sorensen_PRL01} which achieves optimal squeezing for long time-scales and high cooperativities.
+In Fig.~\ref{coop_maseq_sqx_vs_int_N30:fig} some comparative results of the adiabatic protocol are shown.
+Further results of our simulations have shown that with optimized pulses the same results are achievable as with the adiabatic protocol at a cooperativity seven orders of magnitude higher.
+This is a large improvement towards optimal squeezing at practical accessible values of the cooperativity.\\ The inset of Fig.~\ref{coop_maseq_sqx_vs_int_N30:fig} displays the stability of of a certain optimal pulse in the high-noise regime.
+Here we used the pulse obtained for a cooperativity of $N\eta=10^5$ and applied it for a wide range of different values of $N\eta$.
+Throughout these values the same optimal pulse improves the squeezing in comparison to the one-axis-twisting protocol.